UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 #### preptrain.py:

-Custom function/pipeline for preprocessing and feature selection, described below:
+Custom function/pipeline for preprocessing and feature selection; you can see descriptions for each step in the process using the dropdown menu below:

 <details>

-<summary><b>Expand for preptrain.py description</b></summary>
+<summary><b>Expand to access preprocessing and feature selection details</b></summary>

 - Defining Numeric Columns (Excluding "Pos"):